If you are interested in growing mango trees, then you’ve come to the right place.

 The more aggressive that we are with our tip pruning (closer to the four times), the quicker the tree will develop a dense enough canopy that can support fruit production on a consistent basis.

-Note: We should allow any new flush that we are planning to tip to harden off and mature prior to tipping.
+Pro Tip: We should allow any new flush that we are planning to tip to harden off and mature prior to tipping.

 Tipping also has the added benefit of training mango cultivars with naturally lankier branches to be much more compact and manageable.
 This is a strategy that I’m implementing with my Coconut Cream Mango.

-With that being said, according to research by the University of Florida, we should stop tip pruning 4-5 months prior to when our mango tree is expected to bloom.
-This gives our tree a chance to be dormant and rest prior to flowering.
-When we should stop tip-pruning varies cultivar to cultivar, however I generally like to stop tipping at the end of August / beginning of September.
+That said, according to research by the University of Florida, we should stop tip pruning 4-5 months prior to when our mango tree is expected to bloom.
+Following this guidance gives our tree a chance to be dormant and rest prior to flowering.

-Finally, and most importantly, don’t overthink it ๐
+Finally, and most importantly, don’t overthink it 🙂

 Mango Tree Wood Removal

-We are not growing mango trees for the wood, we want the fruit!
+We are not growing mango trees for the wood, we want the fruit! 🥭

 As a result, we should do our best to encourage the tree to have a high leaf-to-wood ratio.
 We can accomplish this by promoting leaf growth through tipping (the previous section) and removing excess wood.